-For CCI on VSP and later, you can create a virtual command device on the SVP by specifying the IP address in the configuration definition file.
+For CCI on VSP and later, you can create a virtual command device by specifying the IP address in the configuration definition file.
+For CCI on VSP Gx00 models and VSP Fx00 models, you can create a virtual command device on GUM in a storage system by specifying the IP address of the storage system.